 Endocrine disrupting chemicals (EDCs) such as BPA, which are commonly found in plastics, are possibly related to an increasing number of disorders, from reproductive and development issues to an increased chance of hormone-related cancers.
 They have been found in breastmilk, amongst other places.
 EDCs mimic and disrupt the natural behavior of hormones in the body.
 Newborn babies and young people are extra vulnerable.

 The amount of plastics in the environment increases and plastic fragmentizes into ever smaller particles.
 Nanoparticles may cross cell membranes and spread through the entire body.
 Among the expected consequences is behavioral change.
 The occurrence of nanoplastic particles has been observed in both fish and mammals.

 BPA has been found in the blood and urine of almost everybody that has been tested.
 While BPA might be banned from an increasing number of products, alternative bisphenols belong to the same chemical group and can be expected to be equally harmful to health.
 Beware of greenwashing!
 Remember, “BPA free” does not mean EDC free!

 Do you want to know if there are plastics or dangerous plastic additives in your drinking water, tea bags, vacuum cleaner bags, meat, furniture, wet wipes, or toothpicks?
 We sure do!
 That’s why we’re going to test a wide variety of products over the course of at least three years.
 All these products and more will be tested in a lab at the Vrije Universiteit (VU) of Amsterdam, under the supervision of Dr. Heather Leslie.

-This video by Daxon shows us that we all need to go on a plastic diet.
+This video shows us that we all need to go on a plastic diet.
 By doing so you can reduce the amount of plastic you use.
 We provide you with the right alternatives to prevent yourself from getting sick because of the toxic chemicals sometimes added to plastics.Start your plastic diet now